Key Takeaways

 How to Avoid

-- Never stop walking to sign anything from strangers
+- Never stop walking to sign anything from strangers.

-- Say 'no' without breaking stride
+- Say 'no' without breaking stride.

-- Keep your bag in front of you whenever you're stopped
+- Keep your bag in front of you whenever you're stopped.

-You sit down at a charming-looking restaurant near a major sight and the waiter brings out bread, olives, and aperitivo without you ordering them.
-When the bill arrives, you're charged €5-10 per item as 'cover charges.'
-The menu prices looked reasonable but extras — service, bread, tourist surcharges — can double your bill.
+The mechanic: you sit down at a charming-looking restaurant near a major sight and the waiter brings out bread, olives, aperitivo, and sometimes water without you ordering them.
+When the bill arrives, you're charged €5–€10 per item as "cover charges" (coperto).
+The menu prices looked reasonable, but extras — service, bread, tourist surcharges, "view supplement" for outdoor seating — can double your bill.
+Variants include verbal "fish of the day" quotes priced per kilogram with no portion size disclosed (one fish can produce €80–€150 bills), and post-meal "service charge" of 12–15% added on top of the standard 15% tip expectation.

 Red Flags